stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 ----

 c.
-How To Search Accounts
+How to Search Accounts
 =========================

 You can search Stormpath Accounts, just like all Resource Collections, using one of two search methods: